atomt/acne/README.md

 This will install it into `/usr/local` on most systems with configuration in `/etc/acne` and its internal certificate database in `/var/lib/acne`. `acne init` sets up the certificate database directory.

 ## Quick start

+*THIS EARLY IN DEVELOPMENT WE DEFAULT TO USING THE LET'S ENCRYPT STAGING API.
+THIS API DO NOT ISSUE GLOBALLY TRUSTED CERTIFICATES.
+SET defaults.ca letsencrypt IN THE CONFIGURATION FILE OR USE --ca letsencrypt FOR acne new TO GET PROPER CERTIFICATES*

 We'll use nginx as the example here.
 It's fairly straight forward to adapt it to other web servers and services.